laforge49/gemology/gems/facets/LocalTagsFacets.md

 # LocalTagsFacets

-The LocalTagsFacet and the #LocalTagIndexFacet together support the use of tags with gems.
-The tags of a gem are placed in the LocalTagFacet held by each gem, while the #LocalTagIndexFacet is held by a cluster and provides an index to all the gems in that cluster.
+The LocalTagsFacet and the #LocalTagIndexFacet together support the use of locally scoped tags.
+The local tags of a gem are placed in the LocalTagFacet held by each gem, while the #LocalTagIndexFacet is held by a cluster and provides an index to all the gems in that cluster.